MartinThoma/MartinThoma.github.io/content/2014-12-29-python-packaging.md

 <div class="info">This is a quick article I had for quite a while as a draft.
 It might not be finished or have other problems, but I still want to share it.

-I wrote this when I did not know much about packaging.</div>
+I wrote this when I did not know much about packaging.
+I wrote a tutorial <a href="https://martin-thoma.com/python-projects/">how to create Python packages</a> in 2018 as well.</div>

 The following article is a wrap-up of the talk [Python Packages](https://www.youtube.com/watch?v=MSs3QmHhvpE) from Daniel Hepper given at a German [PyCon 2013](https://2013.de.pycon.org/schedule/sessions/15/).